iodev/VeniceIntelligence/replit.md

 - Can be replaced with any other interface without affecting agent logic

 ## User Preferences
-- Focus on intelligent provider selection based on availability and query needs
+- Focus on clean, educational code that demonstrates AI agent patterns
 - Prioritize Venice API as primary provider with intelligent fallbacks
-- System must be repeatable and separable for integration with larger agent networks
+- System must be modular and well-documented for community contributions
-- Avoid services hitting limits/errors through smart load balancing
+- Demonstrate best practices in AI orchestration and multi-provider routing
-- Learn when to increase accuracy by using multiple providers in parallel
+- Showcase advanced patterns like content classification and adaptive learning

 ## Technical Design Decisions
 - **Query types** (text, code, image, math) used for model selection